lilyyanglt/MyOperatingSystem/README.md

 * the order is very important, if you switched the order of kernel.bin and then boot_sect.bin in your os-image, the first sector would be the kernel,
 * so you'll run into the issue of boot disk not found.

+# Problems and Troubleshooting Steps

-# Problem
+## Problem 1

-1. After combining kernel.bin and boot_sect.bin into an os-image binary, bochs cannot find a disk to boot with error *no bootable device*
+After combining kernel.bin and boot_sect.bin into an os-image binary, bochs cannot find a disk to boot with error *no bootable device*

 See log error file: ./logs/bochsout-121521.txt

-## Steps taken to troubleshoot:
+### Steps taken to troubleshoot:

 1. Check the resulting os-image binary using `od -t x1 -A n os-image`